 Sometimes a cooler or ice jug is necessary to keep your drinks and other foods cold.
 A smaller ice jug is great for transporting ice to put in your drinks.
 And a cooler is great for transporting all your foods that need to remain cold.
-The disadvantage: you have to put ice in the cooler which makes it heavy to transport.

 #7: Decorations to Theme Your Picnic

 If you theme your picnic or are having a picnic to celebrate a holiday or birthday, consider adding some fun decorations—balloons, streamers, centerpieces, posters, etc. The Dollar Store is perfect for finding lots of cheap decorations to turn your picnic into a fun celebration or to give the feeling you’re visiting a foreign country.